 Note: The pctFemale calculation uses "total," defined in the previous statement.
 Also, note the use of the divide function rather than the / operator.
-This results in 50% for the case where there are no dollars spent at all; using the / operator generates a divide by zero error.
+Using the / operator generates an error due to an attempted division by zero.

 The expressions section has no options; thus, no defaults file is read in for it.